VH-Lab/NDI-matlab/docs/reference/+ndi/neuron.m.md

   Loads the ndi.document that is based on the ndi.element object and any associated epoch documents.

-Help for ndi.neuron/load_all_element_docs is inherited from superclass NDI.ELEMENT
+Help for ndi.neuron/load_all_element_docs is inherited from superclass ndi.element
 ```

 ---